 - Regular hedgers use this ratio to estimate and optimize asset performance.

 - It is simple to calculate.
 The calculation involves the use of just two inputs – total exposure and hedge position.

 - This ratio helps investors to get an idea of their exposure at the time of taking a position.

-Following are the disadvantages of this ratio:
+The following are the disadvantages of this ratio:

 - There may be cases of currency mismatch.
-This happens when there are no futures of the currency in which the investor has an exposure.
+This happens when there are no futures of the currency in which the investor has exposure.

-The hedge ratio is very crucial from a risk management point-of-view.
-It gives investors a good idea of their risk position, and also how much they need to hedge.
+The hedge ratio is very crucial from a risk management point of view.
+It gives investors a good idea of their risk position and also how much they need to hedge.
 However, investors must not solely depend on it.
 They must use other measures as well to gauge their risk level.
 This is like insurance which calls for a premium also.